renli-tech/hamburger/README.md

-# monorepo
+# Hamburger

-A template for monorepo projects
+A template for fullstack projects

-> The word monorepo is a combination between “mono”, as in the Greek word mónos (in translation, alone) and an abbreviation of the word repository.
-A simple concept if taken verbatim: one lonely repository.
-The domain is software engineering so we’re referring to a home for source code, multimedia assets, binary files, and so on.
-But this definition is just the tip of the iceberg, since a monorepo in practice is so much more.
+> a burger without cheese is like a hug without a squeeze.

 ### 😎 Guide

-The monorepo structure is managed with [Lerna](https://lerna.js.org/)
+The monorepo structure is managed with [Lerna](https://lerna.js.org/) and created out of the [Renli Monorepo Template](https://github.com/renli-tech/monorepo)

 ### 🧩 Branches

 - [Master](./) - with default configuration
-- [With Rollup](https://github.com/renli-tech/monorepo/tree/with-rollup) - with [Rollup](https://rollupjs.org/guide/en/) configuration for bundling files

 #### 😋 Features